 - promote personal and social competence and children develop positive attitudes towards each other.

-- monitor and document children's progress through regular observation, photographs, and collected pieces of work, collated in individual learning journals.
+- monitor and document children's progress through regular observation, photographs, and collected pieces of work.
 This process helps us identify the next steps in their learning.
 Parents are invited to collaborate in this process and share information through discussion.

 - recognise that play is child's work; it is how they learn about the world in which they are growing up and it can be very intense.
 Play helps children to learn and develop through doing and talking, exploring and investigating and by creating and experimenting.